 - Be careful not to touch a circuit board and a battery terminal. - An improperly disposed battery can harm the environment.
-Always confirm local regulations for battery disposal. - The remote controller is water-proof: however, if it does get wet, immediately wipe completely dry. - When changing batteries, do not let dust or oil get on the controller.
+Always confirm local regulations for battery disposal. - The keyfob is water-proof; however, if it does get wet, immediately wipe completely dry. - When changing batteries, do not let dust or oil get on the keyfob.